CMSgov/bluebutton-site-static/index.md

 </div> -->

 ## Overview

-The Blue Button 2.0 API from CMS is an API that contains four years of Medicare Part A, B and D data for 53 million Medicare beneficiaries.
+**Blue Button 2.0 is a standards-based application programming interface (API) that delivers Medicare Part A, B, and D data for over 60 million Medicare beneficiaries.
+Claims and enrollment data is available from May 2014.**

-This data reveals a variety of information about a beneficiary’s health, including type of Medicare coverage, drug prescriptions, primary care treatment and cost.
-Beneficiaries also have full control over how their data can be used and by whom, with identity and authorization controlled by MyMedicare.gov.

 The Blue Button 2.0 API uses the [HL7 FHIR standard](https://www.hl7.org/fhir/) for beneficiary data and the [OAuth 2.0 standard](https://oauth.net/2/) for beneficiary authorization.